toppeMRI/toppemri.github.io/index.md

 ## Compiling the TOPPE interpreter

-To compile the TOPPE binary psd (e.g., 'toppev2'), navigate to the '/psd/' subfolder in the EPIC source distribution and compile in the usual way:
+The TOPPE binary psd ('toppev2') is compiled in the usual way, i.e.:
 ```
 prep_psd_dir; psdqmake hw;
 ```
-Copy the resulting executable files, i.e., toppev2 and toppev2.psd.o, to /usr/g/bin/ on the scanner.
+Copy the resulting executable files, e.g., toppev2 and toppev2.psd.o for DV25 and earlier, to /usr/g/bin/ on the scanner.

 ## Running an example TOPPE sequence